c20d-us/TootRSS/README.md

 * The `./mkvenv.sh` script will create a Python virtual environment that fulfills the module needs of the utility.
 * You will need active and valid AWS access credentials for an account that can contain a DynamoDB Table.
 You can find instructions on how to set up an approptiate IAM user in the AWS documentation.
 * TootRSS requires read and write access to a properly structured DynamoDB table.
-  * If the DynamoDB table does not exist in the provided account, the table will be created.
+  * If the DynamoDB table does not exist in the provided account, the table will be created if the `-m` or `--make_table` flag has been specified on the command line.

 ## Configuration Settings